Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/types/domain.rst

    When no baked data is found, the original mesh will be displayed by default.

    After you have baked a domain, it is displayed (usually) in the Blender window as the preview mesh.
-   To see the size and scope of the original domain box, select *Geometry* in the left dropdown.
+   To see the size and scope of the original domain box, select *Geometry* in the left selector.

 Time
    Start